McShane-type identities for quasifuchsian representations of nonorientable surfaces: Introduction

-We use this complex structure on $\mathcal{QF}(N)$, coupled with a version of the identity theorem for multivariate holomorphic functions, to prove the following:
+\begin{note} Proposition~\ref{thm:double} actually gives an algebraic approach for describing the complex structure of the Teichm\"uller space of oriented surfaces (as every orientable surface arises as the double cover of some nonorientable surface).
+We expect the space $\mathcal{QF}(N)$ to be defined by infinitely many algebraic conditions, and hence is not a variety or a quasivariety.
+Nevertheless, $\mathcal{QF}(N)$ is a very concrete algebraic object with its boundary corresponding to representations of $N$-fibers in various hyperbolic $3$-manifolds.
+In Corollary~\ref{thm:corroyden}, we (virtually) characterize the group of all biholomorphisms of $\mathcal{QF}(N)$ as the extended mapping class group $\Gamma^\pm(dN)$ on $dN$.
+It seems possible to write down algebraic expressions for biholomorphisms corresponding to extended mapping classes of $N$ (regarded as elements of $\Gamma^\pm(N)\leq \Gamma^\pm(dN)$), but expressions for general elements are unclear. \end{note}

+Proposition~\ref{thm:double} is a combination of a special case of the main theorem of Bers'\cite{bersspaces} (see Theorem~10.8 of\cite{marden} or Theorem~3.3 of\cite{mcmullen} for a more modern statement, or see Sullivan's work\cite{sullivan} for an even wider-reaching generalization) and general facts to do with antiholomorphic involutions on complex manifolds.
+Bers' proof of the equivalence of complex structures relies on very general topological arguments; we furnish a slightly different proof in \S\ref{sec:propproof} utilizing cross-ratios, and in-so-doing introducing objects used in the proofs of our main results.
+The upshot of establishing this complex structure on $\mathcal{QF}(N)$ is to pair it with a version of the identity theorem for multivariate holomorphic functions so that we may prove the following:

-\begin{thm} Given a nonorientable cusped hyperbolic surface $N$ and a quasifuchsian representation $\rho:\pi_1(N)\to \mathrm{PGL}(2,\mathbb{C})$, define $\mathcal{S}(N)$ to be the set of embedded pairs of pants and M\"{o}bius bands containing cusp $p$ (as per Note~\ref{note:1}).
+\begin{thm}[Identity for quasifuchsian representations of nonorientable surface groups] Given a nonorientable cusped hyperbolic surface $N$ and a quasifuchsian representation $\rho:\pi_1(N)\to \mathrm{PSL}(2,\mathbb{C})$, define $\mathcal{S}(N)$ to be the set of embedded pairs of pants and $1$-holed M\"{o}bius bands containing cusp $p$ (as per Note~\ref{note:1}).
 Then,